 Sober Living is a Private Residential Drug and Alcohol Addiction treatment service based in Melbourne.
 Their underlying goal is to provide a foundation for clients to build a solid support group for themselves and healthy safe relationships with their peers - ultimately to repair and strengthen family relationships outside of the centre, if required.

 Rehabilitation support, specialist medical care and other essential recovery-facilities are the driving force to the success and continuation of the Sober Living Rehab clinic.
-The facility offers an intensive inpatient unit, life skills programs, support to families of addicts, and also outpatient drug treatment services to help the individual maintain their recovery back at home.
+The facility offers an intensive inpatient, life skills programs, support to families of addicts, and also outpatient drug treatment services to help the individual maintain their recovery back at home.

 Visit Sober Living Rehab for a more comprehensive look into the core program, it’s a positive step towards a healthy, sober and fulfilling future.
 To find out more, get in touch with our team today.
 Contact us or call 1800 531 551.